Employer Insights

 Paid Leave Oregon

-This is not paid leave from the company, but from a state fund (similar to state unemployment).
-It is funded by contributions from the employee and / or employer.
+The program is funded by contributions from the employee and / or employer.

-The total contribution rate in 2023 for Paid Leave Oregon is 1% of an employee's gross earnings each pay period up to $168,600 of wages.
 The employee contribution is 60% of the total contribution rate (meaning 0.6% of an employee's gross earnings is deducted each pay period).
-The employer is required to contribute the remaining 40% of the total contribution rate only if the employer has 25 employees or more.
+The employer is required to contribute the remaining 40% of the total contribution rate, however, this only applies to employers with 25 employees or more.
 Otherwise, the State of Oregon covers the remaining 40%.

-No matter the size of the business, on January 1, 2023, employers were required to set up payroll for these deductions to collect and remit contributions quarterly to the Oregon Department of Revenue (DOR) AND report total employee counts and wages in Frances Online.
+Employers must collect and remit contributions quarterly to the Oregon Department of Revenue (DOR) AND report total employee counts and wages in Frances Online.

-As of September 3, 2023, employees can submit applications for paid leave through the Paid Leave Oregon website.
+Employees can submit applications for paid leave through the Paid Leave Oregon website.

 Oregon Employee Benefit Laws

-Employers in Oregon need to be aware of two things in particular when it comes to administering employee benefits in the state.
+Employers in Oregon need to be aware of two laws in particular when it comes to administering employee benefits in the state.
 First, the impact of the Affordable Care Act (ACA) in Oregon, and more importantly, the Oregon Retirement Plan Mandate.

 Oregon Retirement Plan Mandate and OregonSaves

 The Oregon retirement plan mandate requires by law that all employers in Oregon must offer a qualified Oregon retirement plan to employees.
 If the employer does not have a retirement plan, OregonSaves must be facilitated.
-Registration was required by certain dates based on the following employer sizes:

 • Employers with 1-2 employees: July 31, 2023